St. Peter's Church, Siuntio: Church paintings

 The paintings on the vaults and walls of the St. Peter's Church were painted in two phases during the end of the 15th century and the beginning of the 16th century.
 The paintings told the biblical stories for the illiterate part of the population.

 The oldest paintings are the consecration crosses from the end of the 15th century.
 There are altogether six consecration crosses remaining in the church.
 The later paintings are paintings of the biblical legends and saints and these paintings were painted during the beginning of the 16th century.

 The paintings were never over painted during the Reformation but later during the Age of Enlightenment.
 In 1938 the parish decided to restore the old paintings but sadly they were badly damaged especially on the walls.

 Rare paintings in the church

-There are two rare topics among the paintings of St. Peter's Church.
-One is the crowning of St. Mary in Heaven and the other is a man with all seven deadly sins coming out if his mouth in forms of snakes.
+There is one rare motif among the paintings of St. Peter's Church.
+A man with all seven deadly sins coming out if his mouth in forms of snakes is depicted on one of the vaults.